jalessandrelli/jalessandrelli.github.io/press.md

 [Out of Our Minds _THIS LAST TIME WILL BE THE FIRST_ Radio show interview with your boi J.P.
 Dancing Bear](http://jp-dancingbear.squarespace.com/outofourminds/2015/3/1/out-of-our-minds-wguest-jeff-alessandrelli)

 "In *THIS LAST TIME WILL BE THE FIRST*, Jeff Alessandrelli does a beautiful job using others’ lines and styles as a jumping-off point for his own poems.
 And though they are homages, they are always totally surprising, and totally his.
 They are not a game.
 Alessandrelli is a real human being, unlike the authors of some other poetry books you might be considering right now.
 Put them down.
 They do not, underneath their stylistic pyrotechnics, have a beating heart.”—Matthew Rohrer

-"Jeff Alessandrelli writes, ‘I am squinting into the faint radiance / of the sun, its light / trying to shine’—*This Last Time Will Be the First* is full of resolutely flickering light.
-These poems are at work with Emerson’s idea that, ‘A foolish consistency is the hobgoblin of little minds, adored by little statesmen and philosophers and divines.’
-The mind at work in these poems is not little.
-It is expansive, it is growing, it is looking to love.”—Emily Pettit

 ##### For *ERIK SATIE WATUSIES HIS WAY INTO SOUND* (Poetic biography of the French avant-garde composer Erik Satie, published by Ravenna Press in October 2011):